Centers for Medicare & Medicaid ServicesVisit agency website

 Improving data sharing across the healthcare ecosystem

-Helping the Centers for Medicare & Medicaid Services with long-term strategic planning including support for the continued growth and use of FHIR in the development and standardization of APIs.
+Helping the Centers for Medicare & Medicaid Services with long-term strategic planning, including support for the continued growth and use of FHIR (Fast Healthcare Interoperability Resources) in API development and standardization.

 The Centers for Medicare & Medicaid Services (CMS) is the agency within the U.S. Department of Health and Human Services (HHS) that administers the nation’s major healthcare programs.
 The CMS oversees programs including Medicare, Medicaid, the Children's Health Insurance Program (CHIP), and the state and federal health insurance marketplaces.